-Only complete appeal submissions, with documentation, will be evaluated by the Financial Aid Officer and Student Affairs Committee.
-Students whose appeals have been denied by the financial aid office have the right to pursue final appeal through the Student Affairs Committee.
+Only complete appeal submissions, with documentation, will be evaluated by the Financial Aid Officer.
+Students whose appeals have been denied by the financial aid office have the right to pursue a final appeal through the Dean of Student Development.
 The decision is final.
 Depending on the circumstances, the student could be required to complete additional requirements (i.e., see a career counselor or another type of counselor, meet with an advisor to develop an academic progress plan for completion, limit enrollment, etc.) before an appeal is granted.
 The goal is to help the student get back on track for graduation.
 The reasonableness of the student's ability for improvement to again meet SAP standards and complete the student's program of study will be carefully considered.
 Appeals will be approved or denied.
-Student must meet the conditions of the appeal as communicated to him or her in the notification letter, or the student will return to suspension.
+Students who have appeals approved will be in probationary status for the coming term.
+During probationary status, the student must meet the conditions of the appeal as communicated to him or her in the notification letter, or the student will return to suspension.
 If an academic progress plan has been pre-approved by the committee, continuing to meet the requirements of that plan will put the student back into good standing.

 - Second Degree Students: Credits earned from a first degree or certificate must be counted if the student changes programs or attempts a second degree or certificate.
-Depending on the circumstances, an appeal might be warranted. - Students who drop classes or audit classes are highly advised to schedule a meeting with the financial aid office to determine the impact of the changes on their financial aid. - Students should schedule a meeting with the financial aid office prior to requesting a curriculum/program/plan change. - New financial aid recipients who have previously been enrolled at the college and returning students will be evaluated for satisfactory academic progress based on prior performance at RCC regardless if they received financial aid previously or not.
+Depending on the circumstances, an appeal might be warranted. - Students who drop classes or audit classes are highly advised to schedule a meeting with the financial aid office to determine the impact of the changes on their financial aid. - Students should schedule a meeting with the financial aid office prior to requesting a curriculum/program/plan change. - New financial aid recipients who have previously been enrolled at the college and returning students will be evaluated for satisfactory academic progress based on prior performance at RCC, regardless if they received financial aid previously or not.